hexthedev/TerrainAnalyzer/README.md

   * Pruning Settings
     * Min Node Radius (MNR): Defines the minimum radius that any one node can have without being pruned
     * Min Region Radius(MRR): Defines the minimum region size that two nodes can occupy
-    * Max Region Height Difference(MRHD): Defines the maximum height difference two nodes can have an still be considered in the same region
+    * Max Region Height Difference(MRHD): Defines the maximum height difference two nodes can have and still be considered in the same region
     * Corridor Percentage: When culling corridor nodes, controls possible variance in same corridor node sizes
     * Corridor Constant (CC): Gives a constant variance for corridor size, to stop small corridors retaining nodes.